gavro081/izberi_izboren/tools/README.md

 ### Data

+- `abstracts.json` - JSON containing short descriptions for each subject
 - `courses.json` - array containing the names of all subjects.
 - `elective.json` - JSON containing arrays of all eligible summer and winter subjects for all programs.
 - `information.json` - array with the code, name, level and link for all subjects.